-6.5.2.3 Overtemperature Protection
+5.5.2.3.
+Overtemperature Protection

 Overtemperature protection is active whenever the dPOL is powered up.
-If temperature of the controller exceeds 130°C, the OT fault is generated, dPOL turns off, and the OT bit in the register ST is changed to 0.
+If temperature of the controller exceeds 120°C, the OT fault is generated, dPOL turns off, and the OT bit in the register ST is changed to 0.
 The output voltage is ramped down according to sequencing and tracking settings (regular turn-off).

-If non-latching OTP is programmed, the dPOL will restart as soon as the temperature of the controller decreases below the Overtemperature Warning threshold of 120°C.
+If non-latching OTP is programmed, the dPOL will restart as soon as the temperature of the controller decreases below the Overtemperature Warning threshold of 110°C.

-6.5.2.4 Tracking Protection
+5.5.2.4.
+Tracking Protection

-Tracking protection is active only when the output voltage is ramping up.
+Ramp up and down operations are under control by the dPOL.
+Tracking protection, however, is active only when the output voltage is ramping up.
 The purpose of the protection is to ensure that the voltage differential between multiple rails being tracked does not exceed 250mV.
 This protection eliminates the need for external clamping diodes between different voltage rails which are frequently recommended by ASIC manufacturers.